 Vietnam Quick Information

->

-> Visa: Compared to most countries, the visa regulations in Vietnam keep changing so it is best to double check with your embassy or through the government website for any changes.
+Visa: Compared to most countries, the visa regulations in Vietnam keep changing so it is best to double-check with your embassy or on the government website for any changes.

->

-> - Visa-free for 30 days: Laos, Cambodia, Thailand, Malaysia, Indonesia, Singapore
+- Visa-free for 30 days: Laos, Cambodia, Thailand, Malaysia, Indonesia, Singapore

 - Visa-free for 15 days: Japan, South Korea, Denmark, Russia, Sweden, Norway, Finland, UK, France, Germany, Italy, Spain